ANNUAL REPORT FOR 1st JANUARY 2017 TO 31ST DECEMBER 2017

 Sunday Club (report by Gill Lee)

-The Sunday Club sessions continue to be based on the ‘Roots’ material, which usually follows the
+Sunday Club continues to use the ‘Roots’ material, which usually follows the lectionary and helps

 Open the Book (report by Revd Jenny Francis)